 We ensure that students, wherever they come from, feel supported at all times by our administration and services staff as well as by the teaching staff.
-Apart from the classes themselves, we will offer resources to welcome students and help them to settle down in the city of Barcelona, such as language courses and a multitude of extracurricular activities.
+Every student is allocated a personal advisor who they can talk to in person or online to resolve any doubts or questions they might have throughout the year.
+Apart from the classes themselves, we offer resources to welcome students and help them to settle down in the city of Barcelona, such as language courses and a multitude of extracurricular activities.

 For any students who may require it, the University offers students its own psychologist and psychiatrist service at Support - University Psychology and Psychiatry Clinic.
 The clinic has affordable prices and the initial consultation is free of charge.

 “I knew I'd come to the right place when I got here and the first person I met greeted me by my name.
 Studying Architecture here has exceeded my expectations, not only in terms of the organisation of the course, but also the teaching staff.”

 Our social responsibility defines us.
 We allocate 5.3 million euros from our own funds for student grants.
 We are strengthening our grant system and offering personalised payment terms for all students who have been affected by the COVID-19 crisis.